gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

  - The immutability nature of Elixir

-    While working with C# for 10 years, the need for knowing and applying design patterns, knowing anti-patterns becomes a must, a religion.
+    While working with OOP, the need for knowing and applying design patterns, knowing anti-patterns becomes a must, a religion.
-    Everyone growing with this language knows it.
-There are few interviews you can pass without knowing the Gof.
-This is the same for all OOP languages.

-    I am not saying it is a bad thing, because I understood in those years the value added by them in OOP.
-You need some means, or tools to manage chaos.
+    This is not necessarily bad.
+I understood over the years the value added by them: you need some means to manage chaos.
+And those means need to be recognizable by the vast majority of people.

-    What happened in the last months was realizing for real why it is like that:
+    The complexity is induced by:

-    Besides variables which can be mutated, in C# you work classes which have to be instantiated.
+     1. variables which can be mutated, making programmers spend their most time investigating the values which are being unexpectedly changed
-    This means you end up with a bunch of new or already existent instances, which you have no choice but to manage -- therefore DI principle and IOC need.
+     2. classes which have to be instantiated, making you end up with a pool of instances which have to be passes correctly around
-    You have to be in control of what instance you pass as a dependency to whom.

-    I think the most time programmers spend in OOP during issues investigations is due to values being unexpectedly mutated -- they have to understand WHO changed a value and WHY.
-And even after you understand, the question can be -- is this the right behaviour, or is this a mistake?
+     3. too much inheritance, so therefore people are told to favour composition

+    So you have no choice but end up with the must of knowing and working with Inversion of Control Containers, Dependency Inversion Principle, Factory Pattern, Singleton Pattern, Strategy Pattern and so on.

     Without order there is chaos -- therefore GOF.
-But even so, I would not praise it more.
+But I will not praise it more.
     There are all sorts of malformations and weird solutions to which instead of fixing and cleaning the code, we are applying patterns with no remorse.
     A very good example which falls in this category is the [Visitor Pattern](https://www.oodesign.com/visitor-pattern.html)